Plastic water bottle pollution is worse than you think.

 - Purchase a water filter: Purchase a water filter to keep in your refrigerator and use it every morning to refill your reusable water bottles for the day.

 - Raise awareness: Tell your friends and family about the impact bottled water is having on our environment.
-Encourage your workplace to ban plastic water bottles, and educate your children about the positive impact they have on the environment when they use reusable stainless stell bottles.
+Encourage your workplace to ban plastic water bottles, and educate your children about the positive impact they have on the environment when they use reusable stainless steel bottles.

 - Find alternatives: It’s not just plastic water bottles that are causing environmental harm.
 Try to find household items, such as soap and cleaning supplies that are in environmentally-friendly packaging.